biocatiit/website/content/news/2021_p30_announcement.rst

-A team of researchers led by Prof. Thomas Irving (Illinois Institute of Technology) has received a $8.6 million grant from the National Institutes of Health to continue to operate the Biophysics Collaborative Access Team (BioCAT) facility at the Advanced Photon Source, Argonne National Laboratory for the next 5 years.
+A team of researchers led by Prof. Thomas Irving (Illinois Institute of Technology) has received a $8.6 million grant renewal from the National Institutes of Health to continue to operate the Biophysics Collaborative Access Team (BioCAT) facility at the Advanced Photon Source, Argonne National Laboratory for the next 5 years.
 The facility provides access to the most intense X-ray